fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

     (Step random-coin-1)
     (Step random-coin-2)
     ```

-    > Now you might be wondering how do we get our `random-coin` logic to accept arguments as it is a `defloop`, not a defshards.
-Do not fret!
-To do this, we simply change our current defloop into a defshards that accepts arguments and create a new defloop that calls this new defshards as shown above.
+Now, last but not least, we will convert our scoring logic into a ``defshards`` that accepts arguments.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     ;; --------- Scoring ----------